-1 (Send Pending g) Indicates that the last IPI sent from this local APIC has not yet been accepted by the target processor or processors.
-Level For the INIT level de-assert delivery mode this flag must be set to 0; for all other delivery modes it must be set to 1.
-(This flag has no meaning in Pentium 4 and Intel Xeon processors, and will always be issued as a 1.)
-Trigger Mode Selects the trigger mode when using the INIT level de-assert delivery mode: edge (0) or level (1).
-It is ignored for all other delivery modes.
-(This flag has no meaning in Pentium 4 and Intel Xeon processors, and will always be issued as a 0.)
-Destination Shorthand Indicates whether a shorthand notation is used to specify the destina- tion of the interrupt and, if so, which shorthand is used.
-Destination shorthands are used in place of the 8-bit destination field, and can be sent by software using a single write to the low doubleword of the ICR.
-Shorthands are defined for the following cases: software self interrupt, IPIs to all processors in the system including the sender, IPIs to all processors in the system excluding the sender.
-00: (No Shorthand) The destination is specified in the destination field.
-01: (Self) The issuing APIC is the one and only destination of the IPI.
+1 (Send Pendin g) Indicates that the last IPI sent from this local APIC has not yet been accepted by the target processor or processors.
+Level for all other deli el de-assert delivery mode this flag must be set to 0; very modes it must be set to 1.
+(This flag has no um 4 and Intel Xeon processors, and will always be Trigger Mode mode: edge (0) o r mode when using the INIT level de-assert delivery r level (1).
+It is ignored for all other delivery modes. o meaning in Pentium 4 and Intel Xeon processors, be issued as a 0.)
+Destination Shorthand tion of the interr shorthands are us sent by software ICR.
+Shorthands interrupt, IPIs to r a shorthand notation is used to specify the destina- upt and, if so, which shorthand is used.
+Destination sed in place of the 8-bit destination field, and can be using a single write to the low doubleword of the are defined for the following cases: software self all processors in the system including the sender, sors in the system excluding the sender.
+00: (No Shortha The destination is specified in the destination 01: (Self) field.
+The issuing APIC is the one and only destination of the IPI.
 This destination shorthand allows soft- ware to interrupt the processor on which it is exe- cuting.
 An APIC implementation is free to deliver the self-interrupt message internally or to issue the message to the bus and "snoop" it as with any oth- er IPI message.
-10: (All Including Self) The IPI is sent to all processors in the system in- cluding the processor sending the IPI.
-The APIC cluding the processor sending the IPI.
-The APIC will broadcast an IPI message with the destination field set to FH for Pentium and P6 family processors and to FFH for Pentium 4 and Intel Xeon processors.
-11: (All Excludi ng Self) The IPI is sent to all processors in the system with the exception of the processor sending the IPI.
+10: (All Includi ng Self) The IPI is sent to all processors in the system in- cluding the processor sending the IPI.
+The APIC will broadcast an IPI message with the destination field set to FH for Pentium and P6 family proces- sors and to FFH for Pentium 4 and Intel Xeon pro- cessors.
+11: (All Excludi ing Self) The IPI is sent to all processors in the system with the exception of the processor sending the IPI.
 The APIC will broadcast a message using the physical destination mode and destination field set to FH for Pentium and P6 family processors and to FFH for Pentium 4 and Intel Xeon processors.
 (For